element-foundation/construction-paper/Construction-Paper.md

 In concluding the trade, her total assets sum up to $221,815.
 If she had taken a BTC position instead of an eP:BTC position, her total asset sum would be a total of $220,000.
 By using PTs as her primary trading instrument, she gained an additional component of profitability in the form of fixed yield on top of her typical trading profits.

-## 2.2 Building on top of the Element Protocol
+## 2.2 Future Use Cases of Principal Tokens
 After the Element protocol has been released, a number of future structured products can be built on top of its foundation which may further drive demand for purchasing PTs.
 [Section 6](#6-building-on-top-of-the-element-protocol) provides an in-depth look at some of the potential structured products that could be built on top of the Element Protocol:

 1. 1:1 Collateralized Loans